speedscale/docs/docs/reference/glossary.md

 A set of rules which determines whether to include or exclude traffic.

-See [creating traffic filters](../guides/creating-filters/index.md) for more information.
+See [creating traffic filters](../guides/creating-filters/index.md) and the [filters reference](./filters/README.md) for more information.

 ### Generator